-The charts below present aggregated antibacterial usage data in the Emergency Department for the respective contributing hospitals over the six-month period from 1 July 2023 to 31 December 2023.
-The same data are presented in both charts with outlier hospital(s) removed from Chart 1b.
+The chart below presents aggregated antibacterial usage data in the Emergency Department for the respective contributing hospitals over the six-month period from 1 July 2023 to 31 December 2023.
+[Note: Not all NAUSP contributors are able to provide stratified data for the Emergency Department].